Me For Me with These Tears that are not Unredeemable, because there’s Something Beautiful

 Halfway through January already – someone please find that ‘pause’ button!
 Meanwhile it’s Monday, and you know that Monday means music!
 This week is a freebie week, so grab your favorite tune(s) and come dance with us, will you?

-Let’s start with a from this artist who used to be part of a duo, but they decided to amicably part ways and forge ahead with solo careers.
+Let’s start with a new single from this artist who used to be part of a duo, but they decided to amicably part ways and forge ahead with solo careers.
 This recently released single from this artist’s upcoming solo album is a sweet tribute to loving relationships.
 The artist said this song is one of his favorite from the album, set to release on January 27th.
 He said:

 “‘[This song]’ s a really personal song that I wrote with two of my good buddies, Russell Dickerson and Thomas Rhett.
 It highlights the beautiful part of a relationship and loving people for who they are.
 From the first day I met my wife, she’s always loved me for me, flaws and all, exactly how I am.
 I hope you love it.”